dipamgoswami/dipamgoswami.github.io/_pages/about.md

 I am mostly working on Continual Learning.
 I did some works on Federated Learning and Information Retrieval.
 Recently, I am also exploring Vision-Language Models and Generative AI with Diffusion Models.

-I serve as reviewer for several conferences (ICML, ICLR, AISTATS, NeurIPS, CoLLAs, CVPR, ICCV, ECCV, WACV, BMVC) and journals (IEEE TPAMI, TMLR, IEEE TNNLS, IEEE TIP).
+I serve as reviewer for several conferences (ICML, ICLR, AISTATS, NeurIPS, CoLLAs, CVPR, ICCV, ECCV, WACV, BMVC) and journals (IEEE TPAMI, IJCV, TMLR, IEEE TNNLS, IEEE TIP).
 I have been recognized as one of the outstanding/top reviewers in BMVC 2024 and NeurIPS 2024.